-If you would like to know what is Beijing’Yesterday looks like, you are highly recommended to have a short adventure trip to the Hutongs, which are old alleyways or siheyuan.
+If you would like to know what the Beijing of old looks like, you are highly recommended to have a short adventure trip around the Hutongs, which are charming old alleyways often featuring Siheyuan (Courtyards).

-On foot is also a good way, but in this case you have better have a friend with you or a guide because it’s easy for you to lost yourself in the twisting roads.
-It is recommended when you are more familiar with Beijing and be able to understand and speak some Chinese.
+On foot is also a good way, but in this case, you have better have a friend with you or a guide because it’s easy for you to get lost in the labyrinth of alleys.
+It is recommended when you are more familiar with Beijing and be able to understand and maybe even speak some Chinese.
 If you are handy with following maps and have your smartphone charged with VPN to access google maps, and have a good feel for things, you should be OK too.

 Like streets, hutongs have their names.
 Some have had only one name since their establishment and others have had a few names throughout their history.
 A lot of hutong names are linked to the names of food, such as Miancha Hutong ( noodle and tea )